smastrom/react-rating/README.md

 >
 ```

-Then you can target the child elements and style them:
+3. Target the child elements and style them:

 ```css
 .my-own-class {